-Voting and Referendum Results Data on the results of the referendum were obtained from the Supreme Electoral Tribunal of Costa Rica (Tribunal Supremo de Elecciones de Costa Rica).
+Voting and Referendum Results Data on the results of the referendum was obtained from the Supreme Electoral Tribunal of Costa Rica (Tribunal Supremo de Electiones de Costa Rica).
 While the vote of each citizen is secret, we use data on the results of the referendum by voting board.
-Each voting board, on average, hosted approximately 500 voters.
-Thus, although we do not know each person's vote, we observe how citizens voted up to a level of aggregation of only 500 individuals.
-In addition, we also acquired lists with unique national identifiers of voters on each voting board.
+Each voting board, on average, hosted approximately 500 voters.8 Thus, although we do not know each person's vote, we observe how citizens voted up to a level of aggregation of only 500 individuals.
+Further, we also acquired lists with the unique national identifiers of voters at each voting board.9

-National Registry We obtained family network data from the Civil Registry of Costa Rica.
+National Registry We obtained family-network data from the Civil Registry of Costa Rica.
 This data allows us to identify if a citizen is married and to whom.
-This will be useful in estimating households' exposure to the FTA, especially for individuals who are not in the labor force but who are married to someone who is employed.
+This will be useful to estimate households' exposure to the FTA, especially for individuals who are not in the labor force, but who are married to someone who is employed.
+We will also use this data to understand whether the exposure of relatives can explain voting behavior.

-Employer-Employee Records, Firm-to-Firm Transactions, and Customs We match voters with their employers using data from the Costa Rican Social Security Fund, which tracks formal employment and labor earnings.
+Employer-Employee Records, Firm-to-Firm Transactions, and Customs

+We matched voters with their employers using data from the Costa Rican Social Security Fund, which tracks formal employment and labor earnings.
 This data also includes details on each employee, including her occupation, earnings, and employment history between 2005 and 2017.
-Importantly, informal workers make up a relatively small share of all workers in Costa Rica (27.4%), which is significantly below the Latin American average of 53.1% (ILO, 2018).
+Importantly, informal workers make up a relatively small share of all workers in Costa Rica (27.4%), which is significantly below the Latin American average of 53.1% (ILO, 2002).